Deadolus/Heltec-Wifi-Lora-32-TTN-Mapper/README.md

 ![TTN Mapper node](nodo_ttn_mapper.jpg?raw=true "TTN Mapper node")

-The purpose of this project is to be able to use a Heltec WIFI Lora 32 V2 module together with a GPS module to map the coverage of TTN gateways.
+The purpose of this project is to be able to use a Heltec WIFI Lora 32 V2 module together with a smartphone app (https://github.com/deadolus/ttnmapper) to map the coverage of TTN gateways.

+It is a fork of (https://github.com/sistemasorp/Heltec-Wifi-Lora-32-TTN-Mapper/).
+In this version you do not need a gps module, but an Android phone.
+It works by pushing the location of your android phone to the module, which then sends the coordinates to the TTN network.

 ### Modules

 The GPS's TX pin is connected to Heltec's pin 12.

 You can power the entire system with a powerbank.
-The GPS module can be powered from the Heltec's 5v (or 3v3, depending on the module)  and GND pins, so you don't need the GND reference for the serial communication.
-Take care that the output voltage of the GPS TX pin is 3.3V.

 ### Programming

 In your Arduino IDE, install the ESP32 board (https://github.com/espressif/arduino-esp32).
-Install the libraries U8g2, the MCCI LoRaWAN LMIC library and finally the TinyGPS++ (http://arduiniana.org/libraries/tinygpsplus/).
+Install the libraries U8g2 and the MCCI LoRaWAN LMIC library.

 Create an Arduino project and clone or copy the contents from the file TTNMapperNode.ino.
 Plug the Heltec module to any USB port in your PC and choose in the Arduino IDE the board Heltec Wifi LoRa 32(V2) and the correct serial port.
 Upload the skecth.